LuigiVan01/Exploration_TargetLocalisation/README.md

-# Autopilot Package
+# Exploration and

-This repository contains the 'autopilot_package', 'aruco_package' and 'autopilot_physical_package'.
-The 'autopilot_package' is designed to send waypoints to a robot using SLAM Toolbox and Nav2 to explore an unknown map.
-The 'aruco_package' allows to detect and localise aruco targets in the map.
-The 'autopilot_physical_package' is the version that contains the detection node which is  advisible to be run on the robot.
-The project is set up for use with Gazebo and ROS2 Humble, specifically using the Turtlebot3 robot.
+This repository contains the `autopilot_package`, `aruco_package` and `autopilot_physical_package`.
+The `autopilot_package` is designed to send waypoints to a robot using SLAM Toolbox and Nav2 to explore an unknown map.
+The `aruco_package` allows to detect and localise aruco targets in the map.
+The `autopilot_physical_package` is the version that contains the detection node which is  advisible to be run on the robot.
+The project is set up for use with Gazebo and ROS2 Humble, specifically using the Turtlebot3 robot. `brief_report.pdf` is a short report about how the codes work.

 ## Table of Contents
 - [Prerequisites](#prerequisites)